-Look at our website and Transitions Hub (host to our Booklet and FAQs) and encourage your child to do the same.
-This is a good way to become familiar with policies and school activities.
+Look at our website and Transitions Hub (host to our Booklet, FAQs and Resources/Top Tips) and encourage your child to do the same.
+This is a good way to become familiar with policies, school life and activities.

 Over the summer, introduce your child to older children that attend our school, so they will have a friend to look out for during the first few days at the new school.
-Arrange to meet anyone you may know starting Year 7, this will help them feel less anxious on day 1.
+Arrange to meet anyone you may know starting Year 7; this will help them feel less anxious on day 1.